 Precharge is a restorative justice intervention for individuals ages 10 and up who are willing to take responsibility for their low-level unlawful actions.
 This program is for both civil and criminal offenses and participants may be referred by law enforcement officers or by the State’s Attorney.
 The program uses a restorative justice model and addresses the needs of victims, the community, and the participant.
 The participant receives case management support and meets with a team of trained volunteers to develop a contract that focuses on repairing the harm (to the degree that it is possible).

 Following a restorative justice model, trained volunteers and case managers meet with those convicted of a crime whose behavior has impacted individuals and members of the community.
 Some program participants have a probation office while others do not.
 Participants meet with the volunteers each month over a period of 90 days to develop an agreement that takes steps towards repairing the harm done to the victim(s), the community and to themselves.
+Contact

 Youth age 20 years and younger who violate Vermont’s possession of marijuana and underage consumption of alcohol laws are referred by law enforcement to YSASP.
 The YSASP case managers supervise individualized contracts which include an assessment by a certified or licensed substance abuse counselor, a program fee, and other activities designed to promote learning and reflection.